joshlobaptista/nasaPicOfTheDay/README.md

 # nasaPicOfTheDay

 # Tech used:
-HTML, CSS, JavaScript and and API.
+HTML, CSS, JavaScript and an API.

 # How It's Made:
 In this project I was learing how to use APIs and the first API I used was the NASA API.
 I had to pull from the API a picture of the day, so when I look up a past date It shows a picture that NASA took from that day